David Mathieson

-David Mathieson (born 18 January 1978 in Dumfries, Scotland) is a retired Scottish professional association footballer.
-A goalkeeper.
-Mathieson played for Queen of the South and Gretna and made three appearances for Scotland under-21s.
+David Mathieson (born 18 January 1978) is a Scottish retired professional footballer who played as a goalkeeper for Queen of the South and Gretna and made three appearances for Scotland under-21s.

 Queen of the South

-David Mathieson joined a Queen of the South in 1996 with new chairman Norman Blount getting the wheels moving on the club's revival.
+David Mathieson joined Queen of the South in 1996 with new chairman Norman Blount getting the wheels moving on the club's revival.

 In 1997 Queen of the South reached the Scottish Challenge Cup final for the first time.
 Second Division Queens lost 1-0 to 1st Division Falkirk despite a rousing Queens display at Motherwell's Fir Park; a performance that included the man of the match award going to Queens veteran central midfield playmaker Tommy Bryce and an early career appearance for Jamie McAllister.
 A late chance for a Derek Townsley equaliser went agonisingly over for Queens.
 David Mathieson played in goals for Queens.

 At the end of season 1998-99 David Mathieson was the Queen of the South fan club player of the year.
 While at Queen of the South David Mathieson gained 3 Scotland under 21 caps.
 The opponents were Latvia, Colombia and Germany.
 Mathieson left Palmerston Park in 2001 after five seasons.